mickiedd/carnd_t1p2/writeup_template.md

 | Two way traffic ahead		| Pedestrians      							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 1 of the 5 traffic signs, which gives an accuracy of 20%.
+This compares terrible to the accuracy on the test set of 0.8754.

 #### 3. Wathch the softmax probabilities for each prediction.